Switzerland is one of the most expensive countries in the world, but that shouldn’t prevent you from visiting this beautiful country.

 - Up to 30% discount on SBB RailAway.

-It may seem like you spend a lot on the pass at first, but it saves the hassles and your money.
-For instance, if you get lost or miss your train schedule, you can just jump on another train and continue your journey.
+It may seem like you spend a lot on the pass at first, but it saves you hassles and money.
+For instance, if you get lost or miss your train schedule, you can jump on another train and continue your journey.

 - Make sure you fill in the correct information.
 Once confirmed, you can’t change the details.